 You haven’t seen real gold until you’ve seen the gold of ancient Egypt.
 Sought after by pharaohs and fought over by raiders, the glittering treasures that lie in Cairo’s Egyptian Museum have entranced mankind for thousands of years.
 Set aside at least one day to immerse yourself in Egypt’s myths and legends – although that will barely do justice to the world’s largest collection of Pharaonic antiquities.
-The iconic Giza pyramids are just a stone’s throw from central Cairo, giving you time to rifle through dusty tombs and spooky burial chambers, following in the footsteps of treasure hunters.
+The iconic Giza pyramids are just a stone’s throw from central Cairo, giving you time to rifle through dusty tombs and spooky burial chambers, following in the footsteps of treasure hunter

-Stay in a riad in Marrakech
+Stay in a riad in Marrakech, Morocco

 There’s no doubt that busy souks, beautiful palaces and bustling nightlife make for an intoxicating adventure, but the real delights of Marrakech lie in its historic riads – the old houses found in its atmospheric old quarter.
 These unique abodes have stood for hundreds of years, little oases of calm in a restless city.
 Happily, many have been turned into charming hotels, complete with cool courtyard gardens, sensational restaurants and sumptuous interior design.
 Head up to the roof to sip Moroccan mint tea while you watch city life unfurl, or lie back in a private courtyard swimming pool under a sliver of clear blue sky.
 Divine.

-Samba at the Rio Carnival
+Samba at the Rio Carnival in Brazil

 What happens when over 200 samba schools take to the streets of Rio for a dance-off?
 One helluva party, that’s what – with so many sequins, feather boas and booty-shaking divas it feels like the whole city is bouncing to the beat.
 Welcome to the biggest knees-up in Brazil – or even the world – where two million performers and partygoers flock for five whirlwind days in February.
 You’ll hear the drums before you’ve barely stepped off the plane – an irresistible invitation to throw caution to the wind and shimmy like nobody’s watching.
 Trust us: by the end of the day, you’ll be dancing on the tables just like everybody else.

-Explore Mayan ruins
+Explore the Mayan ruins of Mexico

 If Mexico’s Mayan ruins could talk, they would tell tales of human sacrifices and merciless rulers – but for all of their blood-thirst, the people who built this stone fortress 1,000 years ago were actually quite a civilised bunch.
 Their engineering, agriculture and astronomy expertise was well ahead of their time – and the fruits of their architectural prowess are evident even today.
 Their cities of Chichen Itza, Palenque, Teotihuacán and Monte Alban are the most impressive, boasting pyramids and palaces that still stand strong.
 The monuments of the Mayans might now be overgrown and crumbling, but their power spans centuries.